 Members of the community can foster pets in their home, providing a safe place for animals to heal, grow, and develop outside of a shelter environment.
-The first step in becoming a foster is to complete a Foster Care application.
+The first step in becoming a foster is to complete a Foster Care application and attend an orientation.

 We have both short-term and long-term foster opportunities.
 Contact Susan Russell to learn more about the process of becoming a foster parent.

 What Type of Pets Need Fostering?

 We also need foster homes for animals who have heartworm disease or other sicknesses and are undergoing treatment, as well as animals who will need some help in modifying their behavior outside of the shelter environment.

 All food, litter, toys, bowls, and any medications or treatment are provided by the Pet Alliance, as we are able.
 There are times the foster home may have to purchase items for an animal in their care.
 This is considered a donation to the Pet Alliance and we are happy to provide an acknowledgment.

 Any medical treatment is provided by the Pet Alliance, as long as the pet is brought to one of our veterinary clinics.
 We do not reimburse for treatments provided at private veterinary clinics.
 If you have any pets of your own, we ask that they be isolated from your foster pet for health reasons.
 If a personal pet contracts an illness from a foster pet, we will not cover the expense to treat your pet.